 UK residents may not be able to make a claim for an accident within the EU or EEA through a UK-based Claims Representative or the UK Motor Insurers’ Bureau.
 Instead, you may need to bring a claim against the driver in the country where the accident happened.
 This may involve making the claim in the local language.
 There may also be no compensation for accidents involving uninsured or untraced drivers, though this will vary from country to country.

-In addition, if you’re involved in an accident before 31 October, you may need to bring legal proceedings within the UK before the deadline – or bring them within the relevant country after the deadline.
+In addition, if you’re involved in an accident you may need to bring legal proceedings within the UK before the 31st January deadline – or bring them within the relevant country after the deadline.